-With the easing of Croatia’s border restrictions, there is a lot of new information for visitors to absorb.
+As Croatia’s border restrictions have recently eased, there is a lot of information for visitors to absorb.
 This blog will provide you with useful information about travelling to Croatia, the current restrictions and how Sail Croatia are managing the challenges of COVID-19.
-We’re excited to announce that as of the 30th of June, EU citizens (including UK citizens) are able to enter Croatia without proving their reason for entry.
-The borders are also open for travellers of any nationality that present a Booking Confirmation.
-Our Private Yacht Tour and Yacht Charter experiences will be running as normal with additional health and safety measures in place to protect guests and staff.
+Since the 30th of June, EU citizens (including UK citizens) have been able to enter Croatia without proving a reason for their entry.
+The borders are also open for travellers of any nationality that present a Booking Confirmation and a negative SARS-Cov-2 test result, no less than 48 hours old.
+Our Private Yacht Tour and Yacht Charter experiences are running as normal, with additional health and safety measures in place to protect guests and staff.

-As it stands, Croatia has a low incidence of COVID-19 and the country was quick to implement the closure of borders and the restriction of internal movement at an early stage.
+As it stands, Croatia has a low incidence of COVID-19 comparable to many European countries, as the country was quick to implement the closure of borders and the restriction of internal movement at an early stage.
 This assisted the country in preventing the spread of the virus early and allowed Croatia to begin its cautious relaxation of restrictions at the end of April.

-It’s important to note that the bulk of Coronavirus cases occurred in Croatia’s capital, Zagreb, and the seaside town of Split.
+It’s important to note that the bulk of Coronavirus cases have occurred in Croatia’s capital, Zagreb, and Split.
 Similar to most countries, the highest volumes of the virus were recorded in large cities where the population is dense.
-As of 2 July 2020, Croatia has had 2,831 confirmed cases and sadly, 108 deaths.
+As of 14 September 2020, Croatia has 13,533 confirmed cases and sadly, 224 deaths.
 You can find Croatia’s dedicated Coronavirus website here with updated statistics.

-Many coastal regions (with the exception of Split) managed to maintain very low virus numbers, thanks to restricted ferry services during the lockdown, that effectively isolated these small communities.What did the Ease of Restrictions Look Like for Croatia?
+Many coastal regions (with the exception of Split) have so far managed to maintain very low virus numbers, thanks to restricted ferry services during the lockdown, that effectively isolated these small communities.What did the Ease of Restrictions Look Like for Croatia?

 From the 28th of April, the country released it’s roadmap for reducing lockdown restrictions which included a three step process.